abdullah-android/content-resolver---contacts---gallery-images/README.md

-Fetching Contacts List and Gallery Images Using Content Resolver in Jetpack Compose
+Implementation of Fetching Contacts List and Gallery Images Using Content Resolver in Jetpack Compose